Spotlight Area—Hydrogen in the circular economy

 Exhibitor

 Experience up to 10 exhibitors presenting their innovative solutions in our exclusive Spotlight Area Hydrogen.
 In addition, inspiring best practice examples provide valuable insights into successful implementation in practice.
-Real success stories that whet your appetite for real solutions.
+Real success stories which show how pioneering hydrogen technologies are already becoming reality today – and whet the appetite for more.

 Hydrogen Stage